felixreimann/pitest/README.md

 * Nicolas Rusconi - Ant Task
 * Struan Kerr-Liddell - Improvements to html report
-* Stephan Pendorf - Multiple improvments including improved mutators
+* Stephan Pendorf - Multiple improvements including improved mutators

 Although PIT does not incorporate any code from the Jumble project (http://jumble.sourceforge.net/), the Jumble codebase was used as a guide when developing some aspects of PIT.